22-10-2025

 - Textiles: in batch control and verification of light fastness.

-Color Models Compared
+Colour Models Compared

 What is the difference between RAL and Pantone?

 Although both are systems based on physical swatch books, RAL and Pantone present substantial differences that determine their use in distinct areas.
-RAL was specifically created for the paint and coatings industry, with formulations optimized for opaque materials and textured surfaces.
+RAL was specifically created for the paint and coatings industry, with formulations optimised for opaque materials and textured surfaces.
 Pantone, on the other hand, was developed for printing and subsequently extended to other sectors such as textiles.

 The main differences concern: